vanatteveldt/github-workshop/README.md

 # Words of wisdom

 - Code should (almost) always be on github
+- A repository should (almost) always have a license
 - Pull when you start working
 - Commit early, commit often
 - Create a branch if you have 'work in progress' that you don't want to commit yet to the main line.
 And then commit and push that branch (early and often).